gombaniro/MPP-Library-System-Project/README.md

 ## Presentation

 The project was presented as part of a university course, showcasing the design and implementation of the Library Management System.

+---

+**Simplify your library management with our pragmatic solution! 📚🤓**